Learning how to make meringue topping for pie is easy when you follow Grandma's proven old fashioned methods.

 Grandma's spreading technique assures that the pastry edge is properly sealed with the meringue mixture, and the hot filling helps to cook the meringue's bottom first, which helps to further seal it before it's browned.

-Some cooks from Grandma's day, when instructing how to make meringue topping, recommend adding a little cream of tarter to their meringue mixture.
+Some cooks from Grandma's day, when instructing how to make meringue topping for pie, recommend adding a little cream of tarter to their meringue mixture.

 For example, whenever Aunt Babette makes deep dish lemon meringue pies, she adds 1/2 teaspoon of cream of tarter to two beaten egg whites.
 Adding the "small" amount of cream of tartar or vinegar or lemon juice gives the meringue added stability.